-A key section of any criticality safety evaluation is the analysis of normal operations and upset (contingency) events that could lead to the possibility of a criticality accident and documentation of why the prescribed controls are adequate.
-The basic expectation for the analysis in ANSI/ANS-8.1 is that operations with fissile material "will be subcritical under both normal and credible abnormal conditions."
-The assessment of these conditions should assure that the failure of a single barrier or single "change in process condition" will not result in a criticality accident.
-In addition, failure of each of the multiple barriers should be unlikely and not involve a common mode failure.
-A barrier may consist of multiple controls.
+A key section of any criticality safety evaluation is the evaluation of normal and credible abnormal conditions that could lead to a criticality.
+Justification why the prescribed control(s) are adequate should be provided.
+The basic expectation for the evaluation in ANSI/ANS-8.1 is that operations with fissile material "will be subcritical under both normal and credible abnormal conditions."
+The assessment of these conditions should assure that the failure of a single barrier or control that results in a "change in process condition" will not result in a criticality accident.
+In addition, failure of each of identified control(s) should be unlikely and not involve a common mode failure.

-The CSE must describe the suite of credible accident scenarios and how the scenarios were determined.
+The CSE must describe the suite of credible accident scenarios.
 There is normally a range of contingencies that needs to be considered and input from subject matter experts from multiple disciplines, including process specialists, operators, safety basis analysts, and other safety disciplines, is required for a comprehensive collection.

-For most criticality safety specialists, formal methods of assessing the contingencies are helpful.
-Some specialists gain insight with "logic trees".
-Examples are "event trees" which assume the accident happens and develop sequences of steps that are required to prevent it, and "fault trees" which assume a contingent event occurs and follow the consequences.
-For operations that are largely dependent on hardware, many criticality specialists are aided by the Hazards and Operability (HAZOP) or Failure Modes and Effects (FMEA) methods.
-Some elements of probabilistic risk assessment techniques can allow more precision in evaluation of scenarios or choice of controls.
-Although less rigorous, the "What If" method can be helpful and is widely used.
-Whatever method is used, the method and rationale need to be documented so that the results and conclusions of this part of the evaluation can be intelligently reviewed by operators, process specialists, and other criticality safety specialists.

-The overall goal for each nuclear operation assessed is that the risk of a criticality accident is as low as reasonably achievable.
-Implicit in the guidance of the ANSI/ANS criticality safety standards is the concept of efficiency in addition to safety using a graded approach.
-In Section 1, ANSI/ANS-8.1 states that "...extensive operations can be performed safely and economically when proper precautions are exercised", and the admonition that "good safety practices must recognize economic consideration..." stresses that the controls should be as cost effective as is reasonable.
-It also reminds the reader that protection of operating personnel and the public must be the dominant consideration.
+For most criticality safety specialists, formal methods prove helpful (e.g., logic trees, event trees, fault trees, HAZOP, FMEA, What-If).
+The method used and rationale need to be documented so that the results and conclusions of this part of the evaluation can be reviewed by operations, process engineers, and other criticality safety specialists.
+The overall goal for each nuclear operation assessed is that the risk of a criticality accident is "highly unlikely."
+Protection of operating personnel and the public must be the dominant consideration.
+Implicit in the guidance of the ANSI/ANS-8 series criticality safety standards is the concept of efficiency in addition to safety using a graded approach.
+In Section 1, ANSI/ANS-8.1 states that "... extensive operations can be performed safely and economically when proper precautions are exercised", and the admonition that "good safety practices must recognize economic consideration..." stresses that the controls should be as cost effective as is reasonable.